royakarobert/Rob/README.md

 # robert-linux
-yajwld rebirth,built entirely from almost entirely from source,used kiss package manager for rebuild and confirm working
+yajwld rebirth,built entirely from scratch

+# YAJWLD IS DEAD